What is My Money, My Future: Canadian Financial Education Challenge?

 How Do Students Enter The Challenge?

 Teachers who want their students to participate will go to www.mymoneymyfuturechallenge.ca and click on “Register” to provide the information requested.
 Any student from the registered class will then be eligible to participate – either as individuals or teams up to four.
-Teachers are asked to register their classes by February 15th, 2021.

 High school students who learn about the Challenge directly or through their community group and want to participate will ask their teacher to register their class so they can enter the challenge.